b12io/how-we-ai/src/evaluation.md

 Note: It is important to note that adversarial prompts can also be used maliciously to generate harmful or offensive language.
 Our intent in using them was not to perpetuate stereotypes, but to identify failures and opportunities for improvement in our product.

 ### Tones Selection
 We prompted our AI model to generate text with different tones such as informative, assertive, or casual to evaluate its ability to generate text with different writing styles or tones.
-We evaluated the following 14 tones and mapped them to 20 prompt-pairs in such a way that all 14 tones are evaluated for all the use cases in atleast one business category.
+We evaluated the following 14 tones and mapped them to 20 prompt-pairs in such a way that all 14 tones are evaluated for all the use cases in at least one business category.

 - appreciative
 - assertive